I’m a parent

 Having regular talks about relationships, sex and consent in an age-appropriate way with your child can help protect them from sexual abuse.

 Try to avoid any dramatic ‘we need to talk’ statements.
-Think about a time when you’re both comfortable, and you can bring the subject up naturally, like watching TV, on a walk, a drive, or doing the dishes together.
+Think about a time when you’re both comfortable, and you can bring the subject up naturally, like on a walk or while watching TV, kicking a ball around or tidying up together.

 How you talk with your child will depend on their age, but it’s a good idea to ask about the area of their life you’re concerned about in a neutral way.
 You might say: “Tell me about…” or “What do you think about…”